-Noor is about a family living in Toronto in 2018.
+Noor is a play, concert, performance experiment, and live installation, which follows a family living in Toronto in 2018.
 Noor, a young woman embarking on adulthood, faces the absence of her mother, and looks for shelter in a relationship with another young woman.
 Noor’s father struggles to establish a relationship with his daughter.
 As each character struggles internally with identity, faith, belonging, and displacement, they look to Rumi and the untraceable path of his muse Shams Tabriz.

 The Rumi and Shams historical narrative, which, in part, inspired the character of Noor’s mother, raises the fear of debilitating loss.
 For Rumi, dealing with the devastation of Shams’ mysterious disappearance, poetry was essential.
 Noor’s coming of age, involves facing that same fear – and both align under the banner of this season’s Performing Arts theme The Other Side of Fear.

 Generous Friend, a Toronto collective of performing artists, will be in residence, rehearsing and performing Noor in a Mongolian yurt located in the courtyard of the Museum.
 Performances will feature recitations (spoken and sung) of Rumi and Pakistani poet Parveen Shakir.